-A11.1 The assurance of the academic quality and standards of the validated awards of New College Durham is essential to ensure public confidence in the integrity of the awards and to protect the interests of its students and graduates.
-The College will take any action it considers necessary under the powers granted to it by Privy Council to protect the quality and standards of its validated awards.

-- A11.2 In the exercise of its awarding powers the College is subject to the requirements and expectations of UK higher education, as represented by the Office for Students (OfS) and the Quality Assurance Agency for Higher Education (QAA).
-QAA publishes a UK Code of Practice for Higher Education, which provides a framework for the assurance of academic quality and standards in higher education, national frameworks for higher education qualifications, subject benchmark statements and a range of associated guidelines.
-Taken together, the QAA publications represent a suite of external reference points against which all higher education programmes leading to an award are referenced. - A11.3 The College requires those of its Schools offering validated awards to demonstrate a full knowledge and understanding of these reference points and to take account of them in their quality assurance arrangements, programme submissions and delivery.
-Details of the Code can be accessed at: http://www.qaa.ac.uk
+- A11.1 The assurance of the academic quality and standards of the validated awards of New College Durham is essential to ensure public confidence in the integrity of the awards and to protect the interests of its students and graduates.
+The College will take any action it considers necessary under the powers granted to it by Privy Council to protect the quality and standards of its validated awards. - A11.2 In the exercise of its awarding powers the College is subject to the requirements and expectations of UK Higher Education, as represented by the Office for Students (OfS) and Designated Quality Body for Higher Education (DQB).
+The DQB publishes a UK Code of Practice for Higher Education, which provides a framework for the assurance of academic quality and standards in higher education, national frameworks for higher education qualifications, subject benchmark statements and a range of associated guidelines.
+Taken together, the DQB publications represent a suite of external reference points against which all higher education programmes leading to an award are referenced. - A11.3 The College requires those of its Schools offering validated awards to demonstrate a full knowledge and understanding of these reference points and to take account of them in their quality assurance arrangements, programme submissions and delivery.